Fiktívne hudobné kompozície Th. W. Adorna v románe Thomasa Manna „Doktor Faustus“

 This work is licensed under a Creative Commons Attribution 4.0 International License.

 ESPES.
-The Slovak Journal of Aesthetics (ISSN 1339-1119) is published biannually by Faculty of Arts, University of Presov, Slovakia and the Society for Aesthetics in Slovakia
+The Slovak Journal of Aesthetics (ISSN 1339-1119) is published biannually by University of Presov, Slovakia and the Society for Aesthetics in Slovakia.
+Registration number of the journal in the Register of Periodical Publications of the Ministry of Culture of the Slovak Republic: EV173/23/EPP.

 This journal is open access and licensed under a Creative Commons Attribution 4.0 International License.